aws/sagemaker-python-sdk/doc/amazon_sagemaker_debugger.rst

 #########################

-Amazon SageMaker Debugger allows you to detect anomalies while training your machine learning model by emitting relevant data during training, storing the data and thereafter analyzing it.
+Amazon SageMaker Debugger allows you to detect anomalies while training your machine learning model by emitting relevant data during training, storing the data and then analyzing it.

 .. contents::